 Fumito Nunoya began playing the piano at age seven, and marimba and other percussion at age thirteen.
 He graduated from Yamagata University (Japan) with a degree in Music Education, and Master of Music and Artist Diploma degrees in marimba performance from The Boston Conservatory (USA).
 He was the first marimba (or percussion) major in the school’s history to receive the later distinction (on full scholarship).

 His teachers include marimbists Nancy Zeltsman and Nanae Mimura, and percussionists Patrick Hollenbeck and Tomoyuki Okada.
 In addition, he studied the marimba with pianists including Dr. Karl Paulnack, Professor Etsuko Okazaki and Kiyomi Takeda who also deeply influenced his music making.
-Mr. Nunoya has taught marimba at the Hochshule für Musik Detmold in Germany since 2009 and at Kyoto City University of Arts in Japan since 2015.
+Mr. Nunoya has taught marimba at the Hochshule für Musik Detmold in Germany since 2009 and taught the marimba at Kyoto City University of Arts in Japan from 2015 until 2018.
 In September 2015, he was appointed as a sightseeing ambassador of Odate, his hometown.